AkshayChavhan/learn_reactjs_vite/Interview Prep/Reactjs.md

 <!-- REACT FIBER -->

+React Fiber is an internal reconciliation algorithm used by React to perform the virtual DOM diffing and update the actual DOM efficiently.
+It was introduced to address performance bottlenecks and make React more responsive, especially in cases of large and complex component trees.

-React Fiber is an internal architecture of React that allows concurrent rendering and incremental updates.
+- Reconciliation: React Fiber is an internal architecture of React that allows concurrent rendering and incremental updates.
-It was introduced with React v16.3

-This increase efficiency when rendering anumations ,gestures etc. and also helps in assigning priority to updates based on requirements , thereby increasing overall efficiency.
+- Incremental Rendering: React Fiber allows the rendering work to be split into chunks, making it incremental.
+This means that React can pause and resume work, allowing for better responsiveness and a more fluid user experience.

+- Priority and Scheduling: React Fiber introduces the concept of priority and scheduling.
+Different types of updates (e.g., user interactions, animations, data fetching) can be assigned different priorities.
+This allows React to prioritize more important updates, ensuring a smoother user experience.

+- Time Slicing: It is feature of React Fiber that allows the rendering work to be spread across multiple frames, preventing the main thread from being blocked for extended periods.
+This contributes to better performance and a more responsive UI.

+- Concurrency Model: React Fiber introduces a concurrency model that enables parallel processing of multiple tasks.
+This is particularly useful in handling asynchronous operations and improving the efficiency of rendering in a multi-core environment.

 --------------------------------------------------------------------------------------------------------------------